 In order to better characterize our study population, and also in order to test the ability of the information encoded in our multimodal embeddings to map to distinct phenotypic groups, we clustered the population in the latent embeddings space.
-For this purpose, 51 questionnaire measures, demographic variables, or neuropsychological tests assessing for lifestyle, psychological and physical well-being, personality, cognitive functioning, and emotional behavior were included in this study (see Supplementary material).
+For this purpose, fifty-one questionnaire measures, demographic variables, or neuropsychological tests assessing for lifestyle, psychological and physical well-being, personality, cognitive functioning, and emotional behavior were included in this study (see Supplementary material).
 A principal component analysis (PCA) with Varimax rotation was used to reduce data dimensionality and identify the main factors for the psychological, cognitive, and physical and mental health latent dimensions.
 Varimax rotation rotates the orthogonal basis to dispersion of the loading scores across components, hence simplifying the expression of the subspace extracted.
-The rotated component matrix was employed for extraction of individual factor (retaining only factors which corresponded to eigenvalues > 1) loading scores using the regression methods.
+The rotated component matrix was employed for extraction of individual factor (retaining only factor swhich corresponded to eigenvalues > 1) loading scores using the regression methods.
 Those scores were then employed for characterizing the strata generated by unsupervised clustering of our multimodal embeddings (see Section 2.4).
-In details, after component extraction, the values of the factors for each individual are commonly extracted using simple regression of the original values against the components.
 In order to provide an operational neurobiological interpretation for each factor, ladings were thresholded at an absolute value of 0.3, which allowed an expert neuroscientist (LP) to identify the underlying factors and interpret them according to common associations between phenotypic variables.